Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: Introduction

-Recently, intelligent reflecting surface (IRS) \cite{2019_Qingqing_Joint}, also known as reconfigurable intelligent surface \cite{2019_Chongwen_RIS}, has gained prominence as a resource-efficient technology for enhancing wireless communication performance.
-An IRS consists of a large array of passive metamaterial elements capable of dynamically adjusting the amplitude and phase of incident electromagnetic waves.
-By intelligently reconfiguring the propagation environment, IRS can enhance desired signals while suppressing interference.
-Their lightweight structure and flexible deployment make them well-suited for a wide range of applications \cite{2021_Qingqing_Tutorial}.
-Moreover, it has been shown in \cite{2019_Qingqing_Joint} that when the number of IRS elements is sufficiently large, the received signal power or signal-to-noise ratio (SNR) gain scales quadratically with the element count.
-This favorable scaling property has stimulated extensive research on leveraging IRS across various wireless communication systems \cite{2020_Qingqing_Discrete,2020_Shuowen_Capacity,2019_Miao_Secure,2020_Xinrong_AN,2021_Meng_CoMP,2021_Jianyue_IRS_NOMA,2022_Weidong_IRS,2024_Ying_Grouping}.
-In particularly, the use of IRS for coverage enhancement has been actively explored in \cite{2021_Haiquan_coverage,2022_Wenyan_coverage,2023_Guangji_coverage,2023_Jie_coverage_dualIRS,2024_Hanan_coverage}.
-For example, the authors of \cite{2021_Haiquan_coverage} jointly optimized the active and passive beamforming as well as the deployment of an aerial IRS to maximize the worst-case SNR across a target area.
-In \cite{2023_Guangji_coverage}, a novel static regulated IRS-based architecture was proposed for coverage enhancement by leveraging distributed MIMO to exploit spatial diversity from multiple access points.
-Furthermore, the authors of \cite{2023_Jie_coverage_dualIRS} introduced two distributed IRSs to increase design flexibility and extend the coverage range.
+Recently, intelligent reflecting surfaces (IRSs) \cite{2019_Qingqing_Joint}, also known as reconfigurable intelligent surfaces \cite{2019_Chongwen_RIS}, have emerged as a cost- and energy-efficient technology for enhancing wireless communications.
+An IRS comprises numerous passive metamaterial elements that can dynamically adjust the amplitude and phase of incident electromagnetic waves, enabling signal enhancement and interference suppression by reconfiguring the propagation environment.
+Owing to their lightweight structure and flexible deployment, IRSs are suitable for diverse applications \cite{2025_Qingqing_deployment}.
+When the element count is large, the received signal power or signal-to-noise ratio (SNR) gain scales quadratically with the number of elements \cite{2019_Qingqing_Joint}, motivating extensive research in various systems \cite{2020_Shuowen_Capacity,2019_Miao_Secure,2020_Xinrong_AN,2021_Meng_CoMP,2021_Jianyue_IRS_NOMA,2022_Weidong_IRS,2024_Ying_Grouping}.
+In particular, IRS-enabled coverage enhancement has been widely studied \cite{2021_Haiquan_coverage,2022_Wenyan_coverage,2023_Guangji_coverage,2023_Jie_coverage_dualIRS,2024_Hanan_coverage}.
+For instance, \cite{2021_Haiquan_coverage} jointly optimized active and passive beamforming and aerial IRS deployment to maximize worst-case SNR, \cite{2023_Guangji_coverage} proposed a static regulated IRS architecture leveraging distributed MIMO for spatial diversity, and \cite{2023_Jie_coverage_dualIRS} employed two distributed IRSs to improve design flexibility and extend coverage.